rfeinberg3/rfeinberg3/README.md

 - **Machine Translation:** Created a cutting-edge translation system using transformer-based models to translate ancient Hittite into English.
 - **Model Explainability:** Conducted research to improve the interpretability and transparency of AI models.

-**Interests:**
-- Predictive Models
-- Generative AI
-- AI Explainability
-- Data Science
-- Cognitive Science
-- Autonomous Driving Technologies
+**Interests:** Predictive Models, Generative AI, AI Explainability, Data Science, and Cognitive Science.

 ## Skills